idvorkin/manager-book-redirect/README.md

 # The manager book redirect

+**NOTE** This used to only redirect to the manager book (thus the name).
+Now it redirects to any page on the blog

 ## Why

 I'd like to share links to [my blog ](https://idvork.in/), and have the url preview have a title match the header name.
 (The title is set from the meta tage `og:title`.)